This super moist carrot cake loaf is both easy and delicious, generously topped with cream cheese frosting.

 - In a large bowl with an electric beater or the bowl of a stand mixer fitted with a paddle attachment, cream together the white sugar and oil.
 Add the shredded carrots and mix in.
-Add the egg and beat in.
+Add the eggs and beat in.
+Add the nuts and stir to combine.
 Stir in the flour mixture and mix until well combined.

 - Pour batter into prepared baking pan.

-- Cool 15 minutes in the pan, then lift out to a cooling rack to cool completely.
+- Cool the loaf in the pan for 15 minutes, then lift out to a cooling rack to cool completely.